Amya Clarke

 Amya Briana Clarke (born 10 September 1999) is an athlete from Saint Kitts and Nevis.
+She competed over 100 metres at the 2020 Olympic Games and was a silver medalist at the 2021 Junior Pan American Games and the 2021 NACAC U23 Championships.

+Biography

 From Christ Church where she attended Saddlers Secondary School before going to Iowa Western Community College, and the University of Akron in Ohio.

-In June 2021, under the universality rule within the Olympic qualifying criteria which allows smaller nations with developing sports programs to send representatives to the competition she was confirmed as being selected for the delayed 2020 Summer Olympics in the 100 metres.
+In June 2021, under the universality rule within the Olympic qualifying criteria which allows smaller nations with developing sports programs to send representatives to the competition she was confirmed as being selected for the delayed 2020 Summer Olympics in the 100 metres, where she qualified from her preliminary heat with a time of 11.67 seconds.
 She was awarded the honour of being the flag bearer for her nation in the opening ceremony.
 She won the 100 m silver medal in the 2021 NACAC U23 Championships.
 She won the 2021 Junior Pan American Games 100 m silver medal at the games held in Colombia.